 - If admitted, you will be required to submit an official high school transcript to the Texas A&M Office of Admissions.

-- Check receipt of transcripts in your CAS application under Program Status.
-Once all transcripts are received NursingCAS will move to the next step of verifying your coursework which can take up to 15 business days.
+- Check receipt of transcripts in your CAS application under Check Status.
+Once all transcripts are received, NursingCAS will move to the next step of verifying your coursework which can take up to 15 business days.
 Note: verification does not have to be complete by the application deadline.